Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 == CE5.1: Arbalistic Objective and Clarifications
 CE5.1.1) The run is considered complete once the Arbalistic advancement has been achieved.
 - CE5.1.1.a) Timing ends once the chat notification for Arbalistic is shown.
-CE5.1.2) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, glitchless, structures/no structures).\
+CE5.1.2) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, nmg, structures/no structures).\
 CE5.1.3) All random seed categories begin upon world load, whereas all set seed categories begin upon first input.

 = CE6: Obtain Item